TCU Horned Frogs: Women's soccer

 In 1986, the TCU Women's Soccer team played its first season in Fort Worth, Texas.
-Since their emergence in 1986 the Women's Soccer Team has achieved an all-time record of 194–233–29.
-As yet, they have no NCAA appearances and no conference championships.
-They are a part of the Mountain West Conference.

-Being only the second head coach of the Horned Frogs since its start is Dan Abdalla, who has now coached the team for 6 seasons.
-His record at TCU (as of the beginning of his 6th season) is 43–44–6.
-He led the TCU soccer women's program to the Mountain West Conference Tournament in 2007 for the first time in the program's history.
-Prior to coaching the Horned Frogs, Dan Abdalla was the head coach at UNLV (University of Nevada Las Vegas) for 5 seasons.
-Before taking over the head coach position at UNLV, Abdalla was the assistant coach at the University for 1 season.
-UNLV was also his alma mater from 1994 to 1997.

-The assistant coach is Kerri Hanks, who started coaching at TCU in 2010.
-She graduated from Notre Dame, where she received the Hermann Trophy award two times, awarded to the top female college soccer player of the year.
-She helped the Fighting Irish advance to the NCAA National Championship match during the 2006 and 2008 seasons.
+After three decades of mediocrity, the Horned Frogs made their first NCAA tournament appearance in 2016, and has since qualified for the tournament every year except 2023.
+TCU has played in the Big 12 Conference since the 2012 season, winning the conference regular season championship in 2020, 2021, and 2024, and the conference tournament in 2021.

+Since joining the Big 12 Conference in 2012, TCU has been coached by Eric Bell, only the third head coach in school history.
+His record with the team is 150–81–40, and has coached the team to all three conference championships and all eight NCAA tournament appearances in program history, including seven straight between 2016 and 2022.
+From 2016 to 2024, Bell coached the team to nine straight seasons of double-digit wins.
+Prior to coaching at TCU, Bell was an assistant coach and associate head coach at Florida State, helping the Seminoles reach the College Cup three times, including a championship game appearance.

 In 2007, the TCU Women's Soccer team received an award for being one of the best academic sports teams in the nation.
 For the second-consecutive year the womenʼs soccer program was recognized by the National Soccer Coaches Association of America with the NSCAA Team Academic Award.
 The Horned Frogs also placed 14 individuals on the Fall Academic All-Mountain West Conference Team.

-The women's soccer team plays their home matches at Garvey-Rosenthal Stadium, which seats 1,500.
-The Horned Frogs reached a season high of 2,300 attendees at the game against The University of Southern California in the 2010 fall season.
+The Horned Frogs play their home matches at Garvey-Rosenthal Stadium, which seats 1,500.
+The single-game attendance record is 3,648, set on September 5, 2022.

 In August 2010, the Jane Justin Field House was added to the complex.
-The Jane Justin Field House contains a locker room for the TCU women's soccer team, its visitors, and officials.
+It contains a locker room for the TCU women's soccer team, its visitors, and officials.
 There are also coaches' meeting rooms and an athletic training room.
 The field house was named honoring Jane C. Justine, who graduated from TCU in 1943.
 The facility's field house was a $1.5 million gift from the John and Jane Justin Foundation.
 This is the largest gift solely provided for woman's athletics at Texas Christian University to date.

+The team's all-time record is 357–335–72.